GhostPack/SharpDPAPI/README.md

 ### vaults

-The **vaults** command will search for Vault files and decrypt them with either a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) or a {GUID}:SHA1 DPAPI lookup table.
+The **vaults** command will search for Vaults and either a) decrypt them with any "{GUID}:SHA1" masterkeys passed, or b) use a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys (a la **masterkeys**), which are then used as a lookup deryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 The Policy.vpol folder in the Vault folder is decrypted with any supplied DPAPI keys to retrieve the associated AES decryption keys, which are then used to decrypt any associated .vcrd files.

 A specific vault folder can be specified with `/target:C:\Folder\`.
 In this case, either a) {GUID}:SHA1 values must be supplied or b) the folder must contain DPAPI masterkeys and a /pvk domain backup key must be supplied.

-Using domain DPAPI GUID mappings:
+Using domain {GUID}:SHA1 masterkey mappings:

     C:\Temp>SharpDPAPI.exe vaults {44ca9f3a-9097-455e-94d0-d91de951c097}:9b049ce6918ab89937687...(snip)... {feef7b25-51d6-4e14-a52f-eb2a387cd0f3}:f9bc09dad3bc2cd00efd903...(snip)...
       __                 _   _       _ ___